pavelvodrazka/ctf-writeups/hackvent2018/challenges/day17/README.md

         return (y * self.x) % self.p
 ```

-The exchange protocol consists of these steps:
+The exchange protocol consisted of these steps:

 1. Both sides randomly generate its own secret value `x` from range `<g, p-2>`
 2. Server's `y` value is calculated as `y_server ≡ g * x_server (mod p)` and send to the client